treeverse/lakeFS/docs/enterprise/getstarted/install.md

 Create `values.yaml` file for your deployment configuration.
 Update the file by following the next sections of this guide.

+1. Add the lakeFS Helm repository with `helm repo add lakefs https://charts.lakefs.io`
+1. Create a `values.yaml` file with the following content and make sure to replace `<fluffy-docker-registry-token>`, `<lakefs.acme.com>` and `<ingress-class-name>`.
+1. Replace the `fluffy.image.privateRegistry.secretToken` with the token Docker Hub token you received.

 ### Authentication Configuration

 Authentication in lakeFS Enterprise is handled by the Fluffy SSO service which runs side-by-side to lakeFS.
 This section explains